barfle/scalextric/README.md

 In short the car speed is updated each time the main dataplicity thread polls it and also when any configuration changes server-side (typically because someone changed a device setting on the website).

 Run the example (as sudo).
 You can change the speed at any time from your dataplicity account.
-You can quit with Ctrl-C.

 ```
 [13/May/2014 15:32:47]:dataplicity:INFO: running firmware 0000000001